 My mission is to help artists their music to be heard with enhancing/improving the sound, and bring clarity, depth, warmth, richness and power into your music.
 Releasing great sounding tracks into the world is always a great success to the artist, and to myself as well.

-As a chief mastering engineer of Silk Music, mastered tracks are field tested and played by top artists all over the world, and I mastered many genre-defining tracks in the past years.
+As a chief mastering engineer of Monstercat Silk (former Silk Music), mastered tracks are field tested and played by top artists all over the world, and I mastered many genre-defining tracks in the past years.

 As an artist I also know that how important is to keep the original artist’s vision during the engineering work, and enhance from there, therefore your opinion and satisfaction is my top priority.
 Through close communication we are able to define the goals together, and I can give you professional advice how to reach the best possible quality of your work.